Secrets

 Managing Secret Definitions

-Secret definitions (what secrets are required) are managed through settings screens:
+Secret definitions (the requirements declared in settings.yml, not the values) are managed through the TUI's settings screens:

 Using Secrets in Templates